rstudio/posit-demo-assets/Python/quarto-lightbox/README.md

 ```

 - Open the `quarto-python-lightbox.qmd` file for interactive use.
-- Chose the just created `.venv` as the selected kernel.
+- Open the command palette (ctl-shift-p), select "Python: Select Interpreter", and choose the just created kernel/venv (you may need to refresh)
 - Click "Preview"

 ## Deploy